 ARTICLE 6.
 OFFICERS

-Officers shall be elected by a majority vote of the members present at the October regular meeting and hold office from January through December of the next year or longer until their successors are elected.
+Officers shall be elected by a majority vote of the members present at an annual business meeting or during a regularly scheduled meeting and hold office from January through December of the next year.
 In the case of a vacancy, the President may appoint a member to serve during the remainder of the term.
 No person shall be elected for any office without his/her consent.